Invoca/large_text_field/README.md

  * **maximum:** - The maximum length of a large text field.
 By default this is 5,000,000 characters, but it can be set to less using this option.
  * **singularize_errors:** - should validation messages be singularized.

 **Please note:**  Large text field uses the *before_save* callback on the class that is the owner for book-keeping.
-Callbacks are great, if there are multiple handlers for the same callback, the order in which they are called is not predictable.
-If you want to make changes to large_text_field values in the before_save callback, use the large_text_field_save callback instead.
+Callbacks are great, but if there are multiple handlers for the same callback the order in which they are called is not predictable.
+If you want to make changes to large_text_field values in the before_save callback, use the **large_text_field_save** callback instead.
 This will be called before the large text field bookkeeping so your changes will be saved.
+For example, this will call the save_preprocess method on your class before the large text fields are saved...

 ```ruby
   set_callback(:large_text_field_save, :before, :save_preprocess)